-Today, most of what goes into a funeral is done on location at the Blair-Lowther Funeral Home.
-Although viewings and services may not take place in the home of the dearly departed, Keith Adams makes it a point to make families feel as though they are at home and put families a little more at ease with the passing of loved ones.
+Today, most of what goes into a funeral is done on location at the Blair-Lowther Funeral Home & Crematory.
+Although viewings and services may not take place in the home of the dearly departed, John Fabry makes it a point to make families feel as though they are at home and put families a little more at ease with the passing of loved ones.

 It's this upholding of tradition that has allowed Blair-Lowther Funeral Home & Crematory to be successful for over 100 years.
 So successful, in fact, that we have been the funeral home of choice by many generations of many families.